-Some patients may also need to have their spleen removed at the time of transplant surgery to reduce the number of cells that produce antibodies.
+Some patients may also need to have their spleen removed at the time of transplant surgery to reduce the number of antibody-producing cells.

-This program makes it possible for kidney transplants to be performed on patients who have developed antibodies against kidney donors - a condition known as a "positive match".
+This program makes possible kidney transplants for patients who have developed antibodies against kidney donors - a condition known as "positive match".

 If the donors' antibody levels are successfully reduced, they can then proceed with transplants.

-Blood type-incompatible kidney transplants and positive/allergen-positive kidney transplants have been very successful in Turkey and internationally.
+Blood type incompatible kidney transplants and allergen positive/allergenic kidney transplants have been very successful in Turkey and internationally.